naziherrahel/Software_development_technologies/README.md

 * Gain hands-on experience with **version control systems** and **containerization**
 * Learn how development, deployment, and collaboration fit together in real-world projects

-Rather than isolated exercises, you will **incrementally build and reuse the same project across multiple labs**.
+Rather than isolated exercises, you will **incrementally build and reuse the projects across multiple labs**.
 Each lab adds a new layer of understanding and tooling.

 This approach reflects how real software systems are developed and maintained.